 Museum of Pre-Columbian Art

-In this museum, you will find a vast collection of pre-Columbian art items from the 13th to the 16th centuries, the vast majority in the form of ceramics, jewelry, and engravings.
-The exhibited artifacts were made by the Huari, Nasca, and some also from the Inca cultures.
+In this museum, you will find a vast collection of pre-Columbian art items from the 13th to the 16th centuries, the vast majority of which are in the form of ceramics, jewelry, and engravings.
+The Huari, Nasca, and Inca cultures made the exhibited artifacts.

 Inca Museum

-As its central jewel, this archaeological museum exhibits a collection of eight Inca mummies and various objects, such as weapons and ceramics from the same culture.
+As its central jewel, this archaeological museum exhibits a collection of eight Inca mummies and various artifacts, including weapons and ceramics from the same culture.

-A visit is highly recommended if you want to know more about the unique Inca culture.
+A visit is highly recommended for those who want to learn more about the unique Inca culture.
 It is located in an old colonial house from Cusco, giving the visitors a great plus.

 Church of San Cristobal

-To the west and going up the peculiar street called “La Resbalosa” (which, as its name says, you have to go up calmly because it is also very steep), you will arrive directly at the Church of San Cristóbal.
+To the west, and heading up the peculiar street called “La Resbalosa” (which, as its name suggests, you must ascend slowly, as it is also quite steep), you will arrive directly at the Church of San Cristóbal.

 This simple but beautiful church is an adobe structure with a single nave; inside, you can find several paintings and altarpieces.

-Here you will also see the square and the viewpoint of San Cristóbal, where the bell tower is located and is well worth climbing (they offer one of the best views of Cusco).
+Here you will also see the square and the viewpoint of San Cristóbal, where the bell tower is located, and it is well worth climbing (they offer one of the best views of Cusco).

 Archbishop’s Palace of Cusco

-This building often goes unnoticed by tourists, as it is in a corner that is not very visible, but if you look up, you will come across a beautiful wooden balcony, and it will be difficult not to pay attention to it.
+This building often goes unnoticed by tourists, as it is situated in a corner that is not very visible.
+However, if you look up, you will come across a beautiful wooden balcony, and it will be difficult not to pay attention to it.

-This site serves the Archdiocese of Cusco and has been the residence and office of the Archbishop for a long time.
-You will find a small museum with religious art and a series of 17th-century paintings that show the processions of Corpus Christi stand out.
+This site serves the Archdiocese of Cusco and has been the residence and office of the Archbishop for many years.
+You will find a small museum featuring religious art and a series of 17th-century paintings that showcase the Corpus Christi processions, which stand out.

-It is worth it if you have time and go through it here; it is best to hire a guide to explain everything in detail.
+It is worth it if you have the time to go through it here; however, it is best to hire a guide to explain everything in detail.

 Stone of the 12 angles

 As its name says, this stone has 12 angles (which makes it peculiar).
-It is a 2-meter stone block from the Inca culture that is part of a palace located on Hatun Rumiyoq street called the Inca Roca palace.
+It is a 2-meter stone block from the Inca culture, part of a palace located on Hatun Rumiyoq Street, called the Inca Roca Palace.

-The stone is an example of the impressive construction skills that the Incas had; it was widespread for them to introduce stones with 12 or more angles into their buildings.
+The stone is an example of the impressive construction skills that the Incas possessed; it was not uncommon for them to incorporate stones with 12 or more angles into their buildings.

 Stone of the 12 angles